2nd National People's Congress

-Elections to the Congress
+Background

 Since the succeeding Congress was to be the first to be elected under the 1954 Constitution of the People's Republic of China, the Standing Committee of the National People's Congress, in February 1959, finished all the preparatory work for selection of deputies, which were voted by representatives of the provincial legislatures and the city legislatures of the then two Direct-administered municipalities of China: Beijing and Shanghai.
 The elections were held in accordance with the 1953 Electoral Law.

-The results of the election were a clear Communist victory amongst the parties of the United Front, with the party electing 1,048 representatives, the minor parties 179.
+Seat distribution

-First plenary session
+The first session

-The first session was held in 18-28 April 1959.
+The first session was held in 18–28 April 1959.
 During the first session, Mao Zedong relinquished his role as chairman of the People's Republic to Liu Shaoqi.
 The Congress elected the state leaders: